 Motivational Speaker for Your Next Event

-The first person to sing the national anthem in all 50 states explains how failure and tragedy lead to her uncommon path to success, inspiring audiences to shake off comfort zones and reach maximum potential.
+The first person to sing the national anthem in all 50 states explains how failure and tragedy lead to her uncommon path to success, inspiring audiences to evacuate their comfort zones and reach maximum potential.

 Who is Janine Stange?